-- Development of deviceRMS Multi-Node for Windows, UNIX and Java, a customizable remote management solution based on standard Internet protocols including UPnP, UDDI, SOAP and XML, that provides for automatic detection, provisioning and configuration of devices on a network from centrally-maintained device profiles.
-This includes the installation or upgrading of new operating systems, applications, content, and configuration data. - Development of deviceCOM and deviceOPC for UNIX and Microsoft CE .NET, an implementation of the Company's core communication infrastructure technologies. - Wireless extensions of existing Intel StrongARM SA-1110 reference platforms. - Continued integration and development of latest Operating System technologies, including Microsoft Windows CE .NET and Linux. - Development of next generation Intel XScale-based reference platforms, extending the Company's existing CerfBoard range of products. - Delivery of a Java to Microsoft .NET bridging solution (Ja.NET) that will allow for future Microsoft and Java enterprise computing compatibility. - Continue to package J-Integra for new implementations and continued customization for large OEN and ISV opportunities.
+- Development of CerfWorks, a customizable remote management solution based on standard Internet protocols including UPnP, UDDI, SOAP and XML, that provides for automatic detection, provisioning and configuration of devices on a network from centrally-maintained device profiles.
+This includes the installation or upgrading of new operating systems, applications, content, and configuration data. - Development of wireless extensions of existing Intel StrongARM SA-1110 and PXA250 reference platforms. - Continued integration and development of latest operating system technologies, including Microsoft Windows CE, .NET and Linux. - Development of next-generation Intel processor reference platforms, extending the Company's existing CerfBoard range of products. - Development of μPDA, a combination cellphone PDA development platform that features multiple communication, networking and peripheral support options including a color, high resolution touchscreen display, audio, web camera, 'always-on' Internet connectivity in a compact design that can be easily customized to fit an OEM's exact needs and is also a powerful "out of the box" solution for creating, demonstrating, and debugging handheld applications. - Ongoing development of Smartphone technologies that allow Linux and Windows CE operating systems to operate on Cellphones and Wireless PDA's. - Delivery of a Java to Microsoft .NET bridging solution (Ja.NET) that will allow for future Microsoft and Java enterprise computing compatibility. - Continue to package J-Integra for new implementations and continued customization for large OEN and ISV opportunities.